-Editor's note: How and whether to handle the case where PINs share a PDU session and local switching is FFS.
+NOTE: Local switching between UPFs serving the different PDU Sessions for the traffic routing between two PINEs connected to the different PEGCs for the same PIN is not supported in this release.

 Editor's note: One PIN served by more than one PDU sessions in PEGC is FFS.